pagkly/Zed/Investopedia3/Underlying Retention Definition.md

 -   The ceding company assesses risks involved in retaining part of the policy liability to select policies that can be retained in its portfolio.
 -   Underlying retention is used in cases of non-proportional reinsurance.

 By covering the insurer against accumulated individual commitments, reinsurance gives the insurer more security for its equity and [solvency](https://www.investopedia.com/terms/s/solvency.asp) and more stable results when unusual and major events occur.
-Insurers may [underwrite](https://www.investopedia.com/terms/u/underwriting.asp) policies covering a larger quantity or volume of risks without excessively raising administrative costs to cover their [solvency margins](https://www.investopedia.com/terms/s/solvencyratio.asp).
+Insurers may [[underwrite]](https://www.investopedia.com/terms/u/underwriting.asp) policies covering a larger quantity or volume of risks without excessively raising administrative costs to cover their [[solvency margins]](https://www.investopedia.com/terms/s/solvencyratio.asp).
 In addition, reinsurance makes substantial liquid assets available for insurers in case of exceptional losses.

 ## Underlying Retention in Reinsurance